Janet McTeer: 2000–2009

-2010s
+2010–2019

 In 2011, McTeer starred alongside Glenn Close in Albert Nobbs and with Daniel Radcliffe and Ciarán Hinds in The Woman in Black (based on the 1983 novel of the same name).
 Her role as Hubert Page in Albert Nobbs won McTeer critical acclaim and numerous award nominations, including an Academy Award nomination for Best Supporting Actress.
 It was announced in November 2011 that McTeer had joined the cast of Damages (in the character of Kate Franklin) for its fifth and final season, reuniting her with her Albert Nobbs co-star Glenn Close.
 This was her first American television series.
 She played American novelist Mary McCarthy in Margarethe von Trotta's film Hannah Arendt.

 In 2013 McTeer was cast as Jacquetta of Luxembourg, the mother of the title character in The White Queen, a British television drama series based on Philippa Gregory's best-selling historical novel series The Cousins' War.
 Her performance was applauded, with Sam Wollaston of The Guardian suggesting she stole the show.
 In December 2013, McTeer was nominated for a Golden Globe for Best Supporting Actress for her role as Jacquetta.

 On 29 July 2013, it was announced that McTeer had joined the cast of The Honourable Woman, a BBC spy-thriller miniseries starring Maggie Gyllenhaal.
-In 2015, McTeer starred as Commander Kim Guziewicz in CBS comedy-drama Battle Creek, and filmed Exception based on The Kaiser's Last Kiss (in which she was due to portray Princess Hermine Reuss of Greiz), set for a 2016 release.
+In 2015, McTeer starred as Commander Kim Guziewicz in CBS comedy-drama Battle Creek, and filmed The Exception based on The Kaiser's Last Kiss (in which she portrayed Princess Hermine Reuss of Greiz), released in 2016.

 In 2016, McTeer played Petruchio in the New York Public Theater Shakespeare in the Park all-female production of The Taming of the Shrew, directed again by Phyllida Lloyd.
 She co-starred alongside Liev Schreiber in Les Liaisons Dangereuses on Broadway, with McTeer cast as Marquise de Merteuil.
 The play ran from October 2016 to January 2017.

 In 2018, she played Alisa Jones in the Marvel Television and Netflix production Jessica Jones.
 In September 2018, she took on the role of Sarah Bernhardt in Theresa Rebeck's Broadway play Bernhardt/Hamlet.
 She was nominated for the 2019 Tony Award for Best Performance by an Actress in a Leading Role in a Play.

-In 2018-2020 McTeer portrayed cartel attorney Helen Pierce on the Netflix crime drama Ozark.
+From 2018 to 2020 McTeer portrayed cartel attorney Helen Pierce on the Netflix crime drama Ozark.